 - Unemployment Rate: 4.1%

 Want to move to a big city with a small town feel?
 Boise is an excellent place to live in the Pacific Northwest!
 Idaho’s capital city offers great year-round weather, a growing arts and culture scene, fun events supporting the local Boise State Broncos, and incredible outdoor activities.
-Boise is also recognized as one of the best places to raise a family and one of the most affordable cities in America!
+Boise is also recognized as one of the best places to raise a family!

 Things to Do in Boise